 CARRY-ON ITEMS

-• All airline and travel documentation
+• All airline and travel documents

 • Passport and/or required citizenship documentation